machine1337/hackguard/README.md

         1. python3 main.py
         2. Choose From Given Options: 1 or 2
         3. Make Sure u domain should look like (site.com)

+# Note:
+        1. In the payloads folder, u can replace the dafault payloads with your own custom payloads but default payloads filenames should not be changed.

 # Features:

      1. WEB DOMAIN INFORMATION(IP, PROTOCOL, CMS DETECTION, SERVER DETECTION, WAF DETECTION)